rankynbass/proton-xiv/README.md

 ##### Enabling NTSync
-For NTSync to work, your kernel must be version 6.14 or newer and built with CONFIG_NTSYNC=y -OR- CONFIG_NTSYNC=m.
+For NTSync to work, your kernel must be version 6.14 or newer and built with `CONFIG_NTSYNC=y` -OR- `CONFIG_NTSYNC=m`.
-If using CONFIG_NTSYNC=m, a module loading configuration is required followed by a reboot:
+If using `CONFIG_NTSYNC=m`, a module loading configuration is required followed by a reboot:

 /etc/modules-load.d/ntsync.conf
 ```